tannazmo/Group-Project-10/README.md

-# Analysis of adverse reaction of FDA Approved medicine ATORVASTATIN
+# Analysis of adverse reaction of FDA Approved medicine STATINS

 ## Presentation